Update: Remote Tech Lead Training

 Participants will have had some experience working on a variety of teams, possibly tried facilitating several meetings and has had some experience with different parts of the software lifecycle (e.g. story writing, build and release infrastructure, development and test, release and/or iteration planning and production support).
 Ideally they have played a leadership role for at least one team, however even experienced Tech Leads will learns something from this course.

-What have other’s said about it?
+What past participants said about it?

 - “Information was very relevant and useful” – QCon Tutorial Attendee, San Francisco